-It's Baby Loss Awareness Week and mum-of-four, Suzanne Grosvenor, has been sharing her personal story of grief and hope following the death of her baby daughter, Amelia...
+It's Baby Loss Awareness Week.
+Mum-of-four, Suzanne Grosvenor, shares her personal story of grief and hope following the death of her baby daughter, Amelia.

 We are continually learning about the ways that parenthood changes us.
 But the loss of a child is the most profound, devastating thing a parent can live through.
 Why is it then, that we find it so difficult to talk about?
 This week marks Baby Loss Awareness Week (9-15 October) and Pregnancy Loss Remembrance Day (15 October).
 And as heartbreaking a topic as it is, it’s also a subject that needs bringing into the open.

 We’ve been talking to Suzanne Grosvenor – our friend, an amazing mum and beautiful soul – to listen to her personal journey.
 She lost her second child, Amelia, to a rare condition during induced labour at 41 weeks.
 Her story is deeply moving and incredibly sad.
 But most of all, she shows us how losing a cherished child has brought a clarity of understanding to her life’s purpose…

 Hi Suzanne, and thanks for talking to us.
 Can you tell us about yourself and your family?